You need to see DPS gear in action. Get a live demo with our engineers.

-Microwave transmission involves the sending and receiving of microwave signals over a microwave link.
-This microwave link is made up of a string of microwave radio antennas located at the top of towers at various microwave sites.
+The transmission of data through microwave in telecommunication involves the sending and receiving of microwave signals over a microwave link.
+This microwave link is made up of a string of microwave radio antennas.
+They're located at the top of towers at various microwave sites.

 Users of digital microwave transmission find it easier to obtain support and gear for their systems.
-That's because digital transmission is the newest, most advanced form of microwave communication.
-Digital microwave transmission methods can support more verbose protocols.
-This enables increased data exchange along the microwave network.
-The increased speeds will also provide faster microwave system polls.
+That's because digital transmission is the newer, more advanced form of microwave communication.
+Increased microwave transmission speed will also allow for more traffic - including remote monitoring data.

 Microwave sites are most likely found in a ring formation.
 That's why you can use your network monitoring system to perform advanced monitoring applications.
 One such technique for determining the locations of problems is ring polling.
 This troubleshooting technique will also allow you to continue microwave transmission during a break between single sites.

 Don't let a major network outage destroy your reputation as a reliable service provider.
-Deploy a KDA to monitor your microwave transmission devices.
-This ensures that your customers receive the industry-leading network uptime they deserve.
+Deploy a NetGuardian to monitor your microwave transmission devices.
+This ensures that your customers receive the industry-leading network up-time they deserve.